Immain/BitLocker-RapidLockout-Oct2022/README.md

 For this script to work properly, BitLocker **MUST** be enabled on the end-user's machine.

 ## Optional
-There are some optional feature that disables both the Wi-Fi and Ethernet adapters on the machine, further disabling the terminated user from being able to access that machine by changing the DNS addresses on the machine to localhost.
+There are some optional features that disables both the Wi-Fi and Ethernet adapters on the machine, further disabling the terminated user from being able to access that machine by changing the DNS addresses on the machine to localhost.
 You can also use the Get-WmiObject to pull the IP and MAC Address of the End-User Machine

 *Disable Network Adapter*
 ```